srobo/team-emails/SR2025/2025-03-13-competition-details.md

 Before then, we have a few important updates and reminders for you:

+- If you expect to arrive after **9:45am** on Saturday, please let us know
+- We will be taking **photos and video** throughout the event, if you would prefer not to appear in these please make this known to reception when you arrive
+- Please ensure you **bring your entire robotics kit** and all equipment & materials you may need to work on your robot
+- Be sure to **check the [rules][rules]** and ensure your robot is safe to avoid any last minute surprises

 ## Event overview

 The [Competition][programme-competition] is a two day event and is the culmination of all your team's hard work over the past six months.